-- The Supervisory Board of ABN Amro in its €72 billion combination with a consortium led by Royal Bank of Scotland (the largest ever financial institution takeover), and the $21 billion sale of its LaSalle Bank subsidiary to Bank of America; and UFJ Holdings in its $41 billion combination with Mitsubishi Tokyo financial group.
+He has recently represented the supervisory Board of ABN Amro in its €72 billion with a consortium led by Royal Bank of Scotland; the $21 billion sale of its LaSalle Bank subsidiary to Bank of America; and UFJ Holdings in its $41 billion combination with Mitsubishi Tokyo financial group.
 He has authored multiple articles on the USA PATRIOT Act.

 He clerked for the Honorable Walter R. Mansfield of the 2nd U.S. Circuit Court of Appeals from 1973 to 1974.